increasing parental engagement in children's learning

 Update from Soozin Rogers, Community learning and development worker, Edinburgh

-Peep provision in Clovenstone Primary School is a partnership between Community Learning and Development (CLD) and the school, specifically the early years practitioner based in the nursery.
-We wanted to increase our parental engagement within school so we began Peep sessions, for parents and children together, in a community hall close to the school building.
+We wanted to increase our parental engagement within Clovenstone Primary School, so we began Peep sessions for parents and children together.
+Peep provision in our school is a partnership between Community Learning and Development (CLD) and the school, specifically the early years practitioner based in the nursery.
 Parents say that their engagement with Peep has not only strengthened their relationships, it has increased their knowledge of the impact they have on their children’s education and development.

 school readiness and community involvement